 Is Smile Direct Club a scam?

 Many people have had successful treatment with Smile Direct Club, and it is a legitimate company.
-However, this treatment is only suitable for very specific cases of mild tooth realignment and individual results will vary.
+However, this treatment is only suitable for very specific cases of mild tooth realignment.
+Individual results will vary, and some people do report problems with their teeth after treatment.

 Looking at feedback from users in the UK, you'll see that although the initial experience they provide at their SmileShops is very good, some people have complaints about poor customer service and unauthorised payments being taken.
 The fact that these seem deliberately hidden among a sea of five-star reviews from people who haven't started treatment yet is not very reassuring if you're wondering whether to trust this company with your money and your teeth.